Cavers-Chen/OS-Development/README.md

 At the beginning, computer need to boot firstly.
 And of course, there is a way for computer do achieve this goal.

 Computer will use BIOS to check if it is 0XAA55 at the bytes 511 and 512.
-If it is, then I say this computer is "bootable".
+If it is, then we say this computer is "bootable".

 At the meantime, before 0XAA55, those codes would be boot code.